-- The report of the Managing Board;

 - The report of the Supervisory Board;

 - The Corporate Governance report

 - Other information as required by Part 9 of Book 2 of the Dutch Civil Code.

 Based on the following procedures performed, we conclude that the other information:

 - Is consistent with the financial statements and does not contain material misstatements; - Contains the information as required by Part 9 of Book 2 of the Dutch Civil Code.